rach7777/monax-may/content/blog/2017/2017-02-02-resilience-bonds-examination.md

 {{< lucidchart "d7a846ba-7326-413a-9e5d-d0c72085af65" >}}

 On the left hand side are the three major categories of actors involved in the ecosystem.
 They are sponsors (usually a special purpose vehicle managed by a large reinsurance company), issuers (cities and other organizations responsible for building infrastructure), and investors.
 These three groups of actors get together to originate a resilience bond.

 The resilience bond is effectively three different systems bundled together.
 These systems are in the middle of the diagram.

-### Project Management Component
+### Project management component

 In the resilience bond is a project management component that tracks the building of resilient infrastructure (nicely described in [this UK Government report from 2011](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/69269/climate-resilient-infrastructure-full.pdf)).
 This could be a flooding control system, or a new sea wall; this could be deployment of wide-field sensor arrays, or stronger bridges.

 The effect of the project management component is that as resilient infrastructure is built two things occur: first, the impact that a risk event will have upon a wide geographical region is reduced.
 Next, this leads to a reduction in the premium cost on the insurance component (covered below).
-It will also lower the premium risk on the catastrophe bond component (also covered below).
+It will also lower the principal risk on the catastrophe bond component (also covered below).

 As an example, if an issuer greatly increases the resilience of an elevated highway and an earthquake occurs which **does not** collapse the elevated highway, then the amount which insurance companies need to pay out will be greatly reduced.

-### Parametric Insurance Component
+### Parametric insurance component

 Within the "bundle" of risks, rights, and obligations that is a resilience bond is a component that includes a parametric insurance policy.
 Parametric insurance, for those that are not familiar, is an insurance policy which pays out on the occurrence of a well-defined, pre-agreed trigger.

 Such a trigger could be that it was below freezing for more than 8 hours in a particular area.
 The "area" may, for example, be a vineyard and the freezing temperatures may present a risk to vines in the vineyard.
 The data which supports the parametric trigger is likely to have been transmitted via IoT sensor arrays deployed in the vineyard to the insurance company by way of (an) IoT platform(s).

-Another example would be parametric insurance in the flight domain where the trigger would be that [my plane has arrived late](http://etherisc.com/).
-In the latter incident the trigger would happen based upon flight information from a pre-agreed, third-party data provider.
+Traditional crop insurance would require a vineyard owner to prove actual damage to their crops, require an adjuster to come inspect that the damage did in fact occur, and require the insurance company to conduct a full claims process on the loss.
+Parametric insurance avoids the hassles that the customer has with submitting their claim, being there to talk to the adjuster, and then waiting for the claim to be processed.
+Instead, when the agreed trigger occurs, they get a check in the mail or money in their bank account.
+Parametric insurance also is cost effective for the primary insurer who need only know that the agreed trigger was "fired" and then they send the money.
+This avoids the major hassles that traditional claims management has for insurance companies.
+Of course it is true that parametric insurance is likely not possible to cover many types of risks (such as, e.g., a car accident); but for many types of risk events parametric insurance is very attractive to both customers and insurance companies.

 In the case of the risks which resilience bonds would typically cover, the triggers would be likely to come from governmental or international organization data providers (such as, in the United States, USGS or NOAA).
-The parametric insurance component of the resilience bond is a relatively simple trigger.
-Parametric insurance is very attractive to many insurance companies because there is significantly lowered claims management costs (which are basically reduced to `nil`).
+The parametric insurance component of the resilience bond is a relatively simple trigger linked to the defined catastrophic event (such as an earthquake, a flood, a hurricane, or a volcano).

-### Catastrophe Bond Component
+### Catastrophe bond component

 The final component of the resilience bond instrument is the catastrophe bond.
 Catastrophe bonds were largely covered above in the introduction section.

-## How Can We Systematize Resilience Bonds
+## How can we systematize resilience bonds

 As readers can see, resilience bonds are incredibly complex instruments.
 Their origination and servicing costs are extremely high.

 Why?
 There are three predominant reasons:

-### Attribution & Authenticity Costs
+### Attribution & authenticity costs

 These costs are due to the challenge around understanding data fidelity and data reliability across an ecosystem of actors.
-Investors need to understand what the state of the infrastructure bill is in order to be able to properly price their catastrophe bonds.
+Investors need to understand what the state of the infrastructure built is in order to be able to properly price their catastrophe bonds.
 Sponsors need to be able to rely on the data that provides the parametric trigger.
 Issuers need to be able to verify what data is being fed into the parametric insurance's pricing engine.
 Currently the costs in being able to systematically share authenticated, ordered data are prohibitive.
 However, this is what [blockchains in industry](/explainers/permissioned_blockchains?utm_campaign=resilience_bonds&utm_source=monax_io&utm_medium=launch_blog) were born to do.

-### Reconciliation Costs
+### Reconciliation costs

-The servicing of resilience bonds presents enormous reconciliation costs due to the number of actors and complexity of the information which needs to be shared across the ecosystem of actors.
+The servicing of resilience bonds presents enormous reconciliation costs due to the number of actors and complexity of the information which needs to be reconciled across the ecosystem of actors.
 The manner in which the lowered premiums and lowered principal risk are handled is often via a rebate schemes.
 Calculating these rebates presents a significant multi-lateral reconciliation challenge to the participants in the resilience bond ecosystem.
 Currently the costs in being able to provide assurances as to business processes across a range of companies are prohibitive.
 Again, what blockchains in industry were born to do.

-### Coordination Costs
+### Coordination costs

 Finally, we have a range of coordination costs that apply to the components of the resilience bond.
 How, for example, will infrastructure projects be approved to qualify for the rebating scheme?
 How will the progress on infrastructure projects be measured?
 These questions, and a very long list of other coordination requirements, mean that resilience bonds are very unlikely to take off if we continue to build applications and platforms as single-company endeavors.
 However, when we begin to leverage what [ecosystem applications](/explainers/ecosystem_applications?utm_campaign=resilience_bonds&utm_source=monax_io&utm_medium=launch_blog) can provide, we can begin to see how these systems can be systematized which would mean that the giant opportunity that Pascal Bouvier identified above moves into the realm of the possible.

-## Benefits of Building Resilience Bond Ecosystems
+## Benefits of building resilience bond ecosystems

 By leveraging ecosystem application technology, resilience bond management systems gain three primary benefits.